Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

 The compiler retains the native skeleton, per-vertex joint associations, attachment points, switches, collision/bounding data and dynamic effects such as muzzle flashes.
-Position/UV-only edits update the original native vertex records and preserve all rendering commands byte-for-byte.
+Position/UV/color-only edits update the original native vertex records and preserve all rendering commands byte-for-byte.
 Face deletion or material changes rebuild triangle/material commands and omit vertex loads unused by surviving faces.
-Vertices shared with preserved dynamic effects cannot be moved through the ordinary mesh export.
+Vertices shared with preserved dynamic effects cannot be modified through the ordinary mesh export.

 Moving or removing visible geometry does not reshape collision/culling bounds or move attachment points.
 Keep edits within the authored bounds; expanding a